bright/new-www/content/blog/point-of-sale-software-development-2024-guide-for-pos-system-vendors.md

 **Tech solution**: A custom point of sale that offers a **white-label solution enables restaurants to build their own digital ordering website**, reducing the high costs associated with third-party delivery platforms.

 Additionally, **having a POS with an integrated [delivery drivers app](/projects/delivery-drivers-app/)** allows restaurant owners to manage their food delivery in-house if they choose to, offering greater control and cost savings over outsourced delivery services.

+* too many devices for staff to manage;

+**Tech solution**: custom [POS and food delivery providers integration](/projects/pos-third-party-delivery/) transferring orders from external providers into one POS device.